Brian-Miracle/Brian-and-Miracle/README.md

 Brian is a dedicated and enthusiastic developer with a keen interest in data science.

 ### Mercy Miracle Lwantale
-Mercy is a creative and innovative tech enthusiast, focusing on data analytics
+Miracle is a creative and innovative tech enthusiast, focusing on data analytics

 Together, we combine our diverse skills to create innovative solutions and contribute to exciting projects in the ICT field.